The Bridge to Creativity

 Career and College Opportunities

-- College and career counseling from CHS counselors, CoSA's own CTE-funded counselor and professionals in the arts.
+- College and career counseling from CHS counselors and CoSA's own CTE-funded counselor, and professionals in the arts.

-- Internships in the arts for juniors and seniors through partnerships and affiliations with respected arts organizations, many of which are represented on CoSA’s Professional Advisory Council.
+- Internships in the arts for juniors and seniors through partnerships and affiliations with respected arts organizations.

 - A growing alumni network providing additional mentor and network connections for CoSA students.

 - Career Technical Education pathways, in partnership with Regional Occupational Program and endorsed by the California Department of Education, in Media and Design Arts, Production and Managerial, and Performing Arts.

 CoSA celebrated its 20th Anniversary in 2016.
 The school was founded in 1996 by Kris McClung, a theatre arts and English teacher at Coronado High School who wanted to give students who were passionate about the arts an in-depth, curriculum-driven opportunity to pursue their dreams and develop their talents.
 The school has grown from its first class of about 45 students to approximately 200 students in six conservatories today.
 Many of CoSA’s graduates pursued their study of the arts at four-year universities or fine arts colleges, and some continue to work and perform in the arts today, while others have become successful lawyers, educators, parents or are excelling in many other types of careers.

 Over the years, career technical education grants, Perkins grants and other funding, including the Coronado Arts Education Foundation (formerly CoSA Foundation), have helped the school expand its faculty, curriculum and facilities, which are unsurpassed in public or private education in San Diego County.
 The CoSA Foundation was formed to raise money from public and private sources to fill the gap between funds the Coronado Unified School District supplies to the program and what is needed to fuel CoSA’s growth and exceptional standards.
 It became the Coronado Arts Education Foundation in May 2016, in order to serve a broader number of students.
 To date, the Foundation has raised over $3.75 million and is critical to the continued vitality of the program.